Jumbo vs. conforming loans: understanding the differences

 Conforming vs. jumbo loan limits

-Most mortgage lenders prefer to work with conforming loans because they are highly liquid, easy to package and sell to investors, and quickly free up more cash that can then be used to issue more loans.
-To reduce market volatility, lending limits are set by the federal government.
+Most mortgage lenders prefer to work with conforming loans because they are highly liquid, easy to package and sell to investors, and quickly free up more cash to issue more loans.

 Qualifying guidelines for conforming and jumbo loans

-Ultimately, it’s the size of the loan you’re looking to finance that will determine whether you’re looking at a jumbo loan or a conforming loan.
+Ultimately, it’s not the cost of the home; it’s the size of the loan you need that will determine whether you’re looking at a jumbo loan or a conforming loan.

-If your home loan amount is less than the specified conforming loan limit for your county, then you should qualify for a conforming loan as long as you meet the lending criteria.
+If your home loan amount is less than the specified conforming loan limit for your county—then provided you meet the lending criteria—you would likely qualify for a conforming loan.

-However, if your home loan will exceed that loan limit, then you will require a jumbo loan and must meet jumbo loan qualifying criteria.
-Jumbo lenders set their own underwriting guidelines, so eligibility can vary from lender to lender, making it even more important to understand these rules.
+If your home loan exceeds the conforming loan limit, you will need a jumbo loan and must meet jumbo loan eligibility criteria.
+As jumbo lenders set their own underwriting guidelines, the eligibility criteria can vary from lender to lender.

 Is a jumbo loan right for you?